JoonasHH/mobile_robots/README.md

 # mobile_robots
-Contains files for a group project work in TUT.
+Contains files for group projects in TUT.